 The Lot Rent Factor

-The single biggest variable in the manufactured home cost comparison is lot rent.
+Lot rent is the swing factor in almost every manufactured home cost comparison.
 If you're placing the home in a community on leased land, lot rent adds $350–$900/month depending on location, amenities, and community type.

 - Rural Midwest communities: $350–$500/month